Murder Mystery Game AI

 Creating professional-looking printable cold case files doesn't require design experience or expensive software.
 You've got multiple straightforward options depending on your comfort level.

-Canva (canva.com) is honestly the fastest, most beginner-friendly option.
-Canva offers pre-made templates for documents, reports, and case files that you can customize in minutes without any design background.
+Beginner-friendly online design tools are the fastest option.
+Many offer pre-made templates for documents, reports, and case files that you can customize in minutes without any design background.

 Here's how:

-For those who prefer traditional software, Microsoft Word templates provide complete control and are familiar to most users.
+For those who prefer traditional software, word processor templates provide complete control and are familiar to most users.

-Word gives you granular control over every element but requires slightly more design thinking than Canva.
+Word processing software gives you granular control over every element but requires slightly more design thinking than dedicated design tools.

-If templates don't match your vision, build custom files by setting dimensions to 8.5" × 11", establishing clear hierarchy with large headers (24-28pt) for section titles and body text (11-12pt) for content, and adding visual interest through colored dividers or borders.
+If templates don't match your vision, build custom files by setting dimensions to 8.5" × 11", establishing clear visual hierarchy with noticeably larger headers for section titles and appropriately sized body text for content, and adding visual interest through colored dividers or borders.
 Include authentic-looking stamps, case numbers, or agency logos to elevate your files.

-Design Principle: Files using 2-3 consistent colors and 2 font families appear significantly more professional than those with multiple decorative fonts or rainbow color schemes.
+Design Principle: Limiting your palette to a small number of consistent colors and font families tends to look more professional than designs with many decorative fonts or varied color schemes.

 Readability comes first—avoid fancy fonts for body text and reserve decorative fonts for headers only.
 White space matters; don't crowd pages since margins and breathing room improve comprehension.
 Make important information visually prominent through size, color, or position.
 Use identical formatting across all guest files for consistency, and ensure design aesthetics match your party's era and tone, whether that's 1920s noir, modern crime drama, or Victorian mystery.